mattrogers1124/graphworld/docs/design.md

 connecting the two vertices whose indices were passed in.
 If the edge doesn't exist, do nothing.
 If the arguments are invalid, raise an exception.

+A static factory method, `generate(n, alpha)`, returns a new object of type `GraphWorld` with *n* vertices.
+The argument *alpha* is used in generation, described below.